Last Updated on October 13, 2024 by Soumya

-This guest post on “The best things to do in Bologna Italy” is contributed by Paul Rought who has traveled extensively in the Emilia-Romagna region of Italy.
+This guest post on “The best things to do in Bologna Italy” was contributed by Paul Rought, who has traveled extensively in the Emilia-Romagna region of Italy.

-Bologna, the capital and largest city of the Emilia Romagna region of northern Italy is often overlooked by travelers in favor of popular cities such as Rome, Venice, and Florence or scenic regions such as Lake Garda and Cinque Terre.
+Bologna, the capital and largest city of the Emilia Romagna region of Northern Italy, is often overlooked by travelers in favor of famous cities such as Rome, Venice, and Florence or scenic areas such as Lake Garda and Cinque Terre.

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!

-Here are some great recommendations for the 10 best things to do in Bologna that will help you savor the city and its many unique tastes for yourself.
+Here are some great recommendations for the 10 best things to do in Bologna, helping you savor the city and its many unique tastes.

 Explore Piazza Maggiore & its Stunning Monuments